slamora/brackets-wiki/Brackets-Coding-Conventions.md

 > ```

 <br/>
-Use double quotes in JavaScript:
+Use double quotes in JavaScript.
+If a JavaScript string literal _contains_ code within it, use single quotes within the string to avoid escaping.
 > Do this:
 >
 > ```
 > var aString = "Hello";
 > someFunction("This is awesome!");
+>
+> var htmlCode = "<div id='some-id' class='some-class'></div>";
 > ```
 >
 > Not this: